-I also spent time with many of my peers, friends, and mentors.
+I also spent time with many peers, friends, and mentors.
 There were a few memorable conversations that helped focus my search:

 - I also met Ron Hoge, another Amherst College alumni.
-His advice: “Gib, you’ve talked in the past about building an industry.
-But it takes twenty years to build a company that has that much impact, and you keep joining early stage startups, scaling them, then selling them to larger companies.”
+His advice: “Gib, you’ve talked about building an industry in the past.
+But it takes twenty years to build a company with that much impact, and you keep joining early-stage startups, scaling them, then selling them to larger companies.”
 He continued, “What if you join an established company you believe is good and help to make it great?”
-This advice stuck with me, and I began to look at companies that were more mature than the early stage startups I had joined in the past.
+This advice stuck with me, and I began to look at companies that were more mature than the startups I had joined in the past.

-Based on these conversations, two months into my search I could describe what I was looking for: a VP Product role at an emerging, high-growth consumer internet company focused on entertainment, education, or productivity.
-The target felt “just right” in a Goldilocks kind of way.
+Based on these conversations, two months into my search, I could describe what I was looking for: a VP Product role at an emerging, high-growth consumer internet company focused on entertainment, education, or productivity.
 The description gave me sufficient focus but was also broad enough to include opportunities I might not have considered at the start of my search.

 2.)
 Make The Job Come to You

-It’s tough to let go of the “apply and see what happens” mindset learned from our early academic careers.
-Finding the right school was simple: we applied to lots of schools then chose among those that said “yes.”
+Letting go of the “apply and see what happens” mindset learned from our early academic careers is hard.
+Finding the right school was simple: we applied to lots of schools and then chose among those that said “yes.”

 In job-hunting, this mindset causes frustration.
 You apply for a job, get no response, then hear lots of “NOs” when you finally land an interview.
-And unlike school applications, few of the job opportunities pop up at the same time — it’s hard to line up choices in parallel.
-For all these reasons, finding a great job requires both a different mindset and approach.
+And unlike school applications, few job opportunities pop up simultaneously — it’s hard to line up choices in parallel.
+For all these reasons, finding a great job requires a different mindset and approach.

-In my job search, I focused not on finding and applying for jobs, but on continually extending my network to set up an active perimeter where I received alerts when high potential roles triggered my network.
+In my job search, I focused not on finding and applying for jobs but on extending my network to set up an active perimeter where I received alerts when high-potential roles triggered my network.
 Instead of applying for jobs, I pushed myself to set up two high-quality conversations each day.
 In doing this, I made the search an optimization problem.
-Each week I would sit down and think about all the people I needed to meet in the next few weeks, then begin the outreach to schedule meetings with them.
+Each week I would sit down and think about all the people I needed to meet in the next few weeks, then began the outreach to schedule meetings with them.

-When I started, I began by creating lists of people I thought would be helpful.
-These people included:
+When I started, I began by creating lists of people I thought would be helpful, including:

 - Recruiters (especially recruiters within VC firms)